If you’re planning a visit to Pompeii Archaeological Park, this article will provide everything you need to plan your trip.

 - Pick up a map near the ticket counter.

-- Consider purchasing an audioguide or bringing a detailed guide of the site.
+- Consider purchasing an audioguide or bringing a detailed guide to the site.

 - Don’t forget bug spray and sunscreen.